powsybl/powsybl.github.io/pages/documentation/developer/tutorials/itools-packager.md

 ```

 ## Summary
-You have learn to create a redistribuable `iTools` package, and to configure the `itools-packager` plugin.
+You have learnt to create a redistribuable `iTools` package, and to configure the `itools-packager` plugin.
 Refer to the [iTools manual](../../user/itools/index.md#available-commands) to know the list of available commands, and the [itools-packager manual](../itools-packager.md) to configure more deeply your `iTools` distribution.

 ## See also
 The following links could also be useful: